clessn/clessn-blend/Pipelines/Refiners/README.md

 |description|Describe the datamart in free text||Fréquence de publication des communiqués de presse par partis politiques|
 |content_type|Describe what's in the table in `snake_case`||political_parties_press_release_freq|
 |storage_class|Storage location|lake, storage, mart||

-### Common operations
-TO DO LIST
-- Functions to get data from Hub 3.0
-- Functions to get data from Hub 2.0
-- creating hub 3 filter
-- get_warehouse_table
-- get a dictionary
-- upload a mart table
-- what to put in main

 ## Example